 "To God everything is beautiful, good, and just.
-Humans, however, think some things are unjust and other just."
+Human, however, think some things are unjust and other just."

 Process philosophy takes very seriously the temporal, and hence very contingent, nature of every norm and value.
 It is placed very close to pole 2.
-Moreover, its aim is to "transcend" any boundary.
+Its aim is to transcend any boundary.
 The business of system thinking, in contrast, is to identify systems through change.
-It looks for the "boundaries" among systems.
+It looks for the boundaries among systems.

 There is another very important feature of the perspective offered by process philosophy.
 It locates in human beings the main source of norms and values.
-As Heraclitus says in the previously mentioned text, "Humans think that some things are unjust and other just".
+As Heraclitus says in the previously mentioned text, only humans think that "some things are unjust and other just".
 From a processual perspective, norms and values appear as the result of human decisions and actions.

 However, we have to distinguish sharply this position from any relativist position.
-By itself, that norms and values are the result of decisions and actions does not entail any sort of relativism.
+That norms and values are the result of decisions and actions does not entail any sort of relativism.
 As pragmatists claimed, what it suggests is that the source of norms and values can be under our control.